zackstout/beatles-songwriting/README.md

 #### (a) The ii-for-IV subtitution in the Doo Wop cycle

+- So it becomes ii-V-I-vi
-- Come go with me
+- _Come go with me_

 ##### ii-for-IV 'relative minor for major' substitution in action

+- (p.
+62) Shared notes -- the ii is the relative minor of the IV
-- This boy
+- _This boy_
-- Tell me why
+- _Tell me why_

 #### (b) The diatonic walk: I-ii and beyond

-- Don't let me down
+- _Don't let me down_
-- Getting better
+- _Getting better_
+- _Boys don't cry_, _Like a rolling stone_

 #### (c) ii-V-I - the role of ii as a 'pre-dominant'

+- So, if ii is substituted for IV, we get the... ii-V-I!

 ##### Voice leading in a ii-V

+- The 3rd of the ii wants to push up (a whole tone) to the root of the V, and its seventh wants to pull down a semitone to its third.

 ##### Ending a section with a prepared Perfect cadence

-- Got to get you into my life
+- _Got to get you into my life_
-- Tell me why
+- _Tell me why_

 ##### Ending a section with an Imperfect cadence

+- (p.
+69) A simple ii-V to end it, leave things "hanging"

-- It won't be long
+- _It won't be long_
-- Sun king
+- _Sun king_

 ##### The four-chord cycle revisited - ii-V-I-vi

-- How do you do it?
+- _How do you do it?_

 ### Substitution summary - the diatonic 'families'

+- Tonic family (I, vi, iii): stability
+- Subdominant family (IV, ii): movement away from tonic
+- Dominant family (V, vii): movement toward tonic

 ### iii minor

-- I feel fine
+- _I feel fine_
-- I'm happy just to dance with you
+- _I'm happy just to dance with you_
-- Do you want to know a secret
+- _Do you want to know a secret_
+- (p.
+75) the mediant is the middle point between the tonic and the dominant

 #### McCartney's 'formula' - The 'iii-chord Trick'

 #### The I-iii scale walk in the 12-bar blues

-- Ask me why
+- _Ask me why_
-- If you gotta make a fool of somebody
+- _If you gotta make a fool of somebody_
-- Help!
+- _Help!_
-- A hard day's night
+- _A hard day's night_

 #### The mediant and the Cycle of Fifths

 ##### The cycle of fifths

-- Can't buy me love
+- _Can't buy me love_
-- Golden slumbers
+- _Golden slumbers_

+- _Moon river_ and _Fly me to the moon_, travelling around the cycle
+- _The long and winding road_

 #### Reversing direction - The 'vi-iii' minor drop

+- (p.
+83) Dropping a 4th from the vi to the iii

-- I will
+- _I will_
-- Please please me
+- _Please please me_
-- Across the universe
+- _Across the universe_
-- There's a place
+- _There's a place_
-- Nowhere man
+- _Nowhere man_

 #### The mediant and melody

+- (p.
+86) the submediant includes the "leading tone" as its stable fifth -- not just "leading" somewhere.

-- She's a woman
+- _She's a woman_

 ### The elusive vii chord

+- (P. 88) attempts to substitute the m7 for the m7b5, on the leading note -- "the most stylish and sophisticated chord we have seen"

 #### The cyclical vii7

-- Here there and everywhere
+- _Here there and everywhere_

 #### The pull to vi

+- (p.
+91) MODULATION INTRODUCED
-- Yesterday
+- _Yesterday_
-- Moon river
+- _Moon river_

 ---